apostrophecms/docs/docs/guide/custom-widgets.md

 ```
 :::

-Widget player code can be added in any client-side Javascript file in a module's `ui/public/` directory.
+Widget player code can be added in any client-side JavaScript file in a module's `ui/public/` directory.
 In this example it would be in `modules/collapse-widget/ui/public/collapser.js` (the file name does not matter, as long as it is a `.js` file).

 The player code is added to an object of widget players, `apos.util.widgetPlayers` using the widgets name, excluding the `-widget` suffix.
 It is an object with two properties: